keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

     associated with a base letter displayed in the intial, or shifted, state of the keyboard.

 ## Hints
+Why hint?  how does hinting help?

 ### Hints on QWERTY Style Keyboards
+Hint the upper layer

 ## Flicks
 “Flicks” (add hyperlink) are a convenient way to support additional character input from a single key whose primary